 The College considers the use of any illegal drug or controlled substance and the abuse of alcohol and legal (prescription or over-the-counter) drugs, collectively referred to herein as "substance abuse," to be a very serious matter that cannot be tolerated in the workplace.
-Substance abuse poses health and safety hazards to employees and to the community at large.
-Because the College is a responsible source and participant with the Federal Government in many programs and activities, substance abuse by College employees jeopardizes Federal Government funding in light of the Federal Government's increasing efforts to combat substance abuse.
-Therefore, it shall be the policy of the College to prohibit substance abuse and to maintain a drug-free workplace.
+Substance abuse poses health and safety hazards to employees, students, and to the community at large.
+Because the College is a responsible source and participant with the Federal Government in many programs and activities, substance abuse by College employees or students jeopardizes Federal Government funding in light of the Federal Government's increasing efforts to combat substance abuse.
+Therefore, it shall be the policy of the College to prohibit substance abuse and to maintain a drug-free campus and workplace.

-All employees are notified that the manufacture, distribution, dispensing, possession, use, or being under the influence of any drug, synthetic substance, or controlled substance, or alcohol, is prohibited on all College property and in any other location where employees are conducting College business.
-The use of legal drugs, taken in accordance with a doctor's orders, is not subject to this policy, except as provided below, and is permitted on the job so long as it does not impair the employee's ability to perform any essential function of the job effectively and in a safe manner that does not endanger other individuals in the workplace.
-Likewise, the moderate, i.e., so as not to become intoxicated, and legal consumption of alcohol at officially sanctioned on-campus social functions in which College employees might participate is not subject to this policy.
-The use and possession of marijuana is prohibited under College policy and a crime under federal law.
+- (A) All employees and students are notified that the manufacture, distribution, dispensing, possession, use, or being under the influence of any drug, synthetic substance, or controlled substance, or alcohol, is prohibited on all College property and in any other location where employees are conducting College business or approved student activity/event.
+The use of legal drugs, taken in accordance with a doctor's orders, is not subject to this policy, except as provided below, and is permitted so long as it does not impair the employee's ability to perform any essential function of employment or the student's ability to participate in the classroom effectively and in a safe manner and that does not endanger other individuals on campus and in the workplace.
+Likewise, the moderate, i.e., so as not to become intoxicated, and legal consumption of alcohol at officially sanctioned oncampus social functions in which College employees might participate is not subject to this policy. - (B) The use and possession of marijuana is prohibited under College policy and a crime under Federal law.
 This prohibition applies even when the possession and use would be legal under the laws of the state of Ohio.
-Employees with written recommendations for medical marijuana are not permitted to use marijuana on campus, in the conduct of College business, or as related to any College activity.
-The College will refer to the Corrective Action and Discipline Procedure (policy 3357:15-14-18) for appropriate disciplinary interventions.

-All Stark State College employees are expected to abide by the terms of the College Substance Abuse Policy.
-The College will refer to the Corrective Action and Discipline Procedure (policy 3357:15-14-18) for appropriate disciplinary interventions.
-An employee found in violation of this policy shall be subject to a variety of sanctions and penalties.
-Such penalties and sanctions may include but are not limited to referral for counseling, written or oral reprimands, suspensions with or without pay, or termination in accordance with the established rights of the employee, including the right to due process.
-Definitions - For purposes of this policy statement, the following definitions shall apply:
+Employees and students with written recommendations for medical marijuana are not permitted to use marijuana on campus, in the conduct of College business, or as related to any College activity.
+The College will refer to the Corrective Action and Discipline Procedure (policy 3357:15-14-18) for appropriate disciplinary interventions. - (C) All Stark State College employees, students, and campus community are expected to abide by the terms of the College Substance Abuse Policy.
+An employee or student found in violation of this policy shall be subjected to a variety of sanctions and penalties.
+The College will refer to the Corrective Action and Discipline Procedure (policy 3357:15-14-18) and the Student Code of Conduct (policy 3357: 15-14-10) for appropriate disciplinary interventions.
+All students are notified that, as a condition of attending the College, any violation of the Student Code of Conduct (policy 3357: 15-19-10) will be subjected to sanctions up to and including expulsion.
+Penalties and sanctions for employees may include, but are not limited to, referral for counseling, written or oral reprimands, suspensions with or without pay, or termination in accordance with the established rights of the employee, including the right to due process.